mithril-security/blindbox/docs/docs/security/attestation.md

 ## Conclusions

-This concludes our guide into how attestation is implemented in BlindBox.
+This concludes our advanced guide into how attestation is implemented in BlindBox.

 We have seen:
 + The role of each concerned party in attestation